RoyceAroc/breeze/README.md

-# breeze
-Medical Telecommunications Company for TSA Webmaster Project
+# Breeze | Medical Telecommunications Company
+This theoretical telecommunications company is an entry for the TSA State SLC Competition.

+Website is viewable on [breeze.roydero.com](https://breeze.roydero.com)